TravonteD/luajob/README.md

   ```

 on_exit : Function (Optional)
-  The function to be executed when the command outputs to standard error.
+  The function to be executed when the command exits.
 It
   will be passed two arguments.
 The first representing the exit code, and
   the second representing the signal.